vippsas/vipps-solutions/vending-machines/README.md

 A merchant-generated QR code is posted on the vending machine.

 When the customer scans the QR code, they are taken to the merchant's landing page, which is waiting for the product to be selected on the vending machine.
-The price is presented and the user pays for the product in their Vipps app.
+The price is presented, and the user pays for the product in their Vipps app.

-### How to use
+**How to use:**

 * Generate a static QR code with a
   [merchant redirect QR](https://developer.vippsmobilepay.com/docs/APIs/qr-api/vipps-qr-api#merchant-redirect-qr-codes)